How to Become an Electrician in Louisiana

 Electrician – Certificate Program

-Fletcher Technical Community College offers various Certificate program options for future opticians.
+Fletcher Technical Community College offers various Certificate program options for future electricians.
 All programs are offered at their campus in Schriever in Terrebonne County.
 Most of the school’s 1,951 students are on 2-year programs.
 The college is accredited by the Council on Occupational Education.
 The cost of tuition for in-state students is in the order of $3,966 and for students from outside the state approximately $7,489 annually.
 Books and supplies can cost around $1,200, although this will depend on the program.

 Lafayette, LA Area